dotnet/dotnet-docker/samples/kubernetes/non-root-user/README.md

 # Using a non-root user

-Use a non-root user with a [sample app](../../samples/aspnetapp/Dockerfile.alpine-non-root).

-Note: This sample uses a .NET 8 container image, which includes a non-root user.
+[Kubernetes](https://kubernetes.io/) provides a way to validate that a [non-root user](https://devblogs.microsoft.com/dotnet/securing-containers-with-rootless/) is used.

-Launch an app on your cluster with the following command.
+Run [non-root-user.yaml](non-root-user.yaml) on your cluster with the following command.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/dotnet/dotnet-docker/main/samples/kubernetes/non-root-user/non-root-user.yaml